-That being said, if you have a mental illness, severe disability, or significant trauma, by all means, take that leave of absence.
+That said, if you have a mental illness, severe disability, or significant trauma, by all means, take that leave of absence.
 You took the Hippocratic oath and may not be able to abide by it in these circumstances.
-So, these conditions necessitate a leave.
+So, these conditions necessitate a departure.
 My advice: If it is some reason that does not involve breaking the oath, do what you can to pursue other endeavors until after your residency.
 You will have a great field to fall back on.

 A Once In A Lifetime Opportunity

 A confluence of events occurs from time to time, leading a resident to consider a job opportunity in another field.
 Perhaps, you just got that call to anchor a TV show.
 Maybe you created an invention, and a large company wants to buy out your patent for 5 million dollars; that will take a long time/lots of work to seal the deal.
 Or, you’ve been dancing for years, and a director in Broadway wants you on his show.

 As I began brainstorming about what issues may eventually allow a resident to take a leave without regrets, some of these reasons could potentially cause a resident legitimately to rethink a radiology residency.
 I get it.
 Just remember, for those of you with significant debt, if you don’t pay your debts, the IRS can garnish your wages for the rest of your life.
 And these unique situations are not always a means of securing a lifestyle for years to come. (although occasionally it can be) So, those residents in this unusual situation need to think long and hard about taking a leave of absence.

 If you are thinking of starting a business, quitting medicine, or needing some time off to relax and travel the world, this is not the time.
 You’ve already been through 4 years of college, four years of medical school, and a year of internship.
 What is four more years or less in the scheme of things to complete a radiology residency?